Lovinoes/lazily-optimized/README.md

 </div>

 # Lazily Optimized
-Lazily Optimized is a simple Minecraft modpack that focuses on a lag-free, high-performance Minecraft experience with some graphical improvements.
+Lazily Optimized focuses on a smooth Minecraft experience with a few superficial improvements.
 Built on Fabric.

 ## 📥 Installation
 You can use any launcher that supports Modrinth modpacks (such as MultiMC, Prism Launcher).